Spiritual Awakening

 Dig deeper with Sebastian →

-The central proposed mechanism of recovery from addiction according to AA is through a 'psychic change,' 'spiritual experience,' or 'spiritual awakening,' achieved through completion of the 12-step program.
+The central proposed mechanism of recovery from addiction according to AA is through a ‘psychic change,’ ‘spiritual experience,’ or ‘spiritual awakening,’ achieved through completion of the 12-step program… this transformation as a gradual change of an ‘educational variety’ that leads to ‘… a profound alteration in [his] reaction to life.’

-This passage situates spiritual awakening as the primary theoretical mechanism of behavioral change within AA, linking it to concrete attitudinal and behavioral transformation as well as to belief in a higher power.
+This passage identifies spiritual awakening as AA’s primary mechanism of behavioral change, operationalizing it for psychometric analysis and linking it to concrete attitudinal and behavioral outcomes.

 Kelly, John F., The Twelve Promises of Alcoholics Anonymous: Psychometric measure validation and mediational testing as a 12-step specific mechanism of behavior change, 2013thesis